thanhhoang4869/huimitu-ecommerce/README.md

 ## Introduction

-An Ecommerce website to sell bakery accessories with B2B model.
-Because of being a SPA (Single Page Application) website, we have decided to use 3-tiers model (PERN stack application) to build it up:
+This is an ECommerce website selling bakery accessories with B2C model.
+Huimitu is a SPA in which 3-tiers model is applied using PERN stack:

 - ReactJS to build up the front-end
 - ExpressJS to create RESTful API